jonfortescue/declensr/README.md

 ```

 #### Types
-*Types* define specific inflection modes for a particular grammar namespace.
+*Types* define specific inflection modes for a particular grammar Class.
 In our previous example of Greek noun declensions:

 ```
 Noun: ...